So Many Ways to Say Thank You!

 Award Review Process

-The processes for HEART awards require endorsement of the employee’s immediate supervisor and the next level manager.
+The processes for HEART awards require endorsement of the employee’s immediate supervisor, who can verify eligibility.
 The nomination form is then reviewed by the Recognition Committee.
-If approved, the nominee’s supervisor will be notified.
+If approved, the nominee’s supervisor will be notified and will be provided with an award letter and certificate to present to the recipient.

 When someone stands out every day as representing our Defining Leadership Principles, consider nominating them for an Outstanding Staff Award.
-Employees in represented positions and PPSM employees (career appointments only) are eligible.
+The nomination period for this award is each spring.
+Watch for an email invitation!

 Eligibility